Layout: Fictitious (designed by me) – © 2022 AllAlongTheRacetrack

 What’s the circuit like?

-To the original flat layout, which has been kept up to Turn 6, two sections have been added which are exploiting the topography of the region, generating jaw dropping elevation changes, with 30m gain in the run to T11 and frequent uphill/downhill changes in the final sector.
+It adds two sections, from T6 to T13 and from T16 to T21, that exploit the topography of the region, generating jaw dropping elevation changes, with 30m gain in the run to T11 and frequent uphill/downhill changes in the final sector.

-The 1.1km long main straight is the best candidate to see wheel-to-wheel action, but the circuit is fast and not too twisty, so there are other spots for overtaking.
+The 1.1km long main straight is the best candidate to see wheel-to-wheel action, followed by long sweeping corners that follow the original layout.

 Where is it located?